Chimney Chase Top Repair & Replacement

 Chimney chase tops are not quite the same as a chimney cap.
 A cap only covers the flue of a chimney, whereas a chimney chase top covers the entire top of a chimney like the lid of a shoebox.

-Chase tops are usually standard in modern, prefabricated builds that use a wood-framed chimney chase.
-Chase tops also can be used on masonry chimneys and are sometimes called a rain pan in this instance.
-No matter what type of chimney a chase top appears on, they are all designed to keep water from entering the chimney.
-The flat section or lid that covers the chimney chase comes with a chimney shroud, which extends up covering the flue top.
-This prevents water and debris from entering the flue.
-When chase tops are originally installed, especially in prefabricated builds, they are often made with inferior materials that only last about seven to ten years before becoming rusted to the point that they need to be replaced.
+They are all designed to keep water from entering the chimney.
+The flat section or lid that covers the chimney chase can be matched with a decorative chimney shroud, which extends up covering the termination cap.
+This helps to divert water and debris away.
+When chase tops are originally installed in new homes, they are often made with inferior materials that only last about seven to ten years before becoming rusted to the point that they need to be replaced.
 Gaps or holes in the chase tops allow water into the chimney that can lead to expensive water damage.

 Mercer County Chimney Services is certified by the Chimney Safety Institute of America (CSIA) and members of the National Chimney Sweep Guild (NCSG).
 You can trust our licensed, trained, and insured technicians to spot the problems with your chimney chase top and make the repairs or installations necessary to protect your chimney from further damage.